5 ways to get the most out of Lent

 This is because of the verses that follow that talk about examining yourself so you don’t eat or drink in an unworthy manner.
 I can’t tell you how many times I’ve sat in a service where we were made to feel low, filthy, worthless, and unworthy.
 Who would dare to partake after that?

 These verses are referring to people who would take the Lord’s supper without knowing Him.
-Those who haven’t accepted Him as their Lord.
+That is, those who haven’t accepted Him as their Lord and been truly born again.
 Because, honestly, who among us is worthy?
 Not one!
-It is only by Jesus’ sacrifice that we have been made so.
+But by Jesus’ gracious sacrifice we have been made so in His name and for His glory!

-So believe Jesus’ body was broken for you for healing, that His blood was poured out for you for the remission of your sins, and partake of communion, in remembrance of Him!
+So believe Jesus’ body was broken for you and His blood poured out for you for the remission of your sins, and partake of communion—in remembrance of Him and the punishment for sins that He received in our place!

 There’s no way to get anything out of Lent without going to God in prayer.
-Even if you’re doing “this,” or not doing “that,” it won’t make one tiny bit of difference if you’re not fellowshipping with the Lord.
+Even if you’re doing this good thing or not doing that bad thing, it won’t make any real difference if you’re not fellowshipping with the Lord.

 It can all become so much about deeds and works and what we’re giving up that we can lose sight of what’s important.
 That’s why we’d do much better to use that 40-day period to simply spend time in God’s presence.

-If that means you need to take time away from Netflix in order to do that, wonderful.
+If that means you need to take time away from Netflix, social media, or podcasts in order to do that, wonderful.
 But make sure that that extra time is spent with Him and not priding yourself in the fact that you’re doing it.

 Be sure you’re sincere.
 And if that’s an issue, all the more reason to go to God in prayer.
-Just talk to Him like He’s your Daddy.
+Just talk to Him like He’s your loving Father.
 That’s literally who He is and who He wants to be to you: Abba.

 Did you know that the only time Jesus called God by the name “God” was when He hung on the cross?
 When God turned away from Him in judgment for our sins, Jesus cried out, “My God!
 My God!
 Why have you forsaken me?”

 Because of Christ’s sacrifice, we can now cry out, “Father!” to almighty God.
-And we have the blessed privilege of asking, “Why have you so blessed me?”
-Amazing grace.
-Love.
-Forgiveness.
-A right relationship.
+And we have the blessed privilege of asking, “Why have you so blessed me?” 🥹 Amazing grace, love, and forgiveness.
+A right relationship!

-Go to your Abba Daddy and talk to Him about everything.
+Go to your Abba Father and talk to Him about everything.
 Praise Him, tell Him your struggles, your needs, your desires.
-Ask for His help.
+Ask for His help, and thank Him for who He is.

 The last way—and possibly the most overlooked—to get the most out of Lent this year is to be still.
 Again, if staying off Facebook helps you with that, by all means, do it.